2 Men Charged In Shooting That Killed One Armored Car Guard And Wounded Another, And With Later Shooting, Killing 2 Of Their Own Suspected Accomplices

 The third security guard was not struck and was able to return fire, but did not strike the assailants, Muhammad said.

-The suspects then fled east on 83rd Street.READ MORE: CBS 2 Exclusive: Family Members Of Ja’nya Murphy And 1-Year-Old Jaclyn "Angel" Dobbs Speak About Murphy’s Relationship With Accused Killer, Ahmeel Fowler
+The suspects then fled east on 83rd Street.READ MORE: 'A Christmas Story' With Santa Opening In Hawthorn Mall Friday

 At 10:55 a.m., the suspects’ vehicle was captured on police surveillance camera and private video cameras as it pulled into a strip mall at 6716 S. Stony Island Ave., police said.
 One of the suspects got out and walked into a Boost Mobile store wearing the same clothing as was seen in the earlier robbery and shooting, Muhammad said.